mhagmajer/single-byte/README.md

 Transforms for [single-byte encodings](https://encoding.spec.whatwg.org/#legacy-single-byte-encodings).

-Implementation has no dependencies and is based on precomputed indexes for various encodings.
+Implementation has no dependencies and is based on precomputed indexes for various encodings base on specification provided by the [Web Hypertext Application Technology Working Group (WHATWG)](https://en.wikipedia.org/wiki/WHATWG).

 ## Installation